Gilmer County, Georgia

 Gilmer County is a county in the Northwest region of the U.S. state of Georgia.
-As of the 2024 census, its population was 33,327.
+As of the 2020 census, its population was 31,353.
 The county seat is Ellijay. named for a historic Cherokee town also spelled as Elejoy in the 18th century.
 The county was created on December 3, 1832, and was named for George Rockingham Gilmer, a politician who served two nonconsecutive terms as governor of the state.
 Gilmer County is home of the annual Apple Festival, which is held in mid-October.
 About 90% of the land area is in cropland and forest.
 Poultry raising and processing make up the largest portion of the agricultural economy, which generates 33.2% of the total revenues.
 Manufacturing is about 20%.

 History

-This was long inhabited by cultures of indigenous peoples.
+The area was long inhabited by cultures of indigenous peoples.
 It was part of the homeland of the Cherokee.
 They had a village, Elatseyi, meaning "new ground".
 Other sources say it means "green place".
 It was sometimes spelled "Elejoy" on 18th-century colonial maps.
 It was located at the confluence of the Ellijay and Cartecay Rivers, which create the Coosawattee River.
 The later European-American town of Ellijay developed at this site.

 In 1832, Gilmer County was organized as Georgia started to encroach on Cherokee territory.
 Ellijay was designated as the county seat in 1834.

 On January 12, 1854, parts of Gilmer County, as well as parts of neighboring Union County, were taken to form the newly created Fannin County, Georgia.

+The area was an infamous hotbed for illegal moonshine operations in the Prohibition era.
+ATF agent Duff Floyd patrolled both Gilmer County and nearby Dawson County for many years.